HasssanRad/Lifeweb/README.md

 # Lifeweb
-Learning HTML and CSS in lifeweb (:
+Learning HTML and CSS and JS in lifeweb (: